 Housing & Meals

-Students normally live in local households.
+Students will live in local households.
 Hosts vary in nature, from individuals to young families with children; some may be headed by single women or senior citizens.
 IBEU makes the best match possible based on a questionnaire distributed to all students before departure.
 All hosts live within easy reach of the institute where classes are held.
 Two meals a day are typically provided by the Brazilian family.
 IBEU supplies a mid-morning snack.
 Most students get their mid-day meals on their own.
 Arrangements for special meals or dietary needs, health concerns (such as smoking) should be made in advance and must be included in the housing questionnaire provided by Study Abroad.
-Students may request to change these arrangements in advance and receive a refund of charge for housing, provided they have housing close to IBEU.

 Transportation In Brazil